preaudc/spark-maven-parent/docs/index.md

 ./createSparkMavenParentPom.pl -hostname HOSTNAME
 ```

+N.B.: there are two requirements for this script to work properly:
-N.B.: you need to be able to ssh to HOSTNAME
+  - you need to be able to ssh to HOSTNAME
+  - all the Hadoop / Spark dependencies are expected to be present in the $HOME/.m2 repository on your local machine
 - Complete / update the parent POM sparkMavenParent template and rename it to `pom.xml`
+- Compile and deploy it

+### Update your Spark applications component POM

-### Set the POM parent to sparkMavenParent
+#### Set the POM parent to sparkMavenParent

 ```xml
     <parent>